JonathanVeg/vcash_android/README.md

 **Disclaimer:**
-Important legal information: I was authorized for using the official logos and colors.
+I was authorized for using the official logos and colors.